rozwalak/Vibe_Analysis/refinement_workflow.md

 - bases_covered_depth3 [number of positions in the reference genomes covered by a minimum of 3 reads, something like that was previously calculated in the workflow to make sumary statistics]
 - bases_covered_depth5 [number of positions in the reference genomes covered by a minimum of 5 reads, similar to above]
 - bases_covered_depth10 [number of positions in the reference genomes covered by a minimum of 10 reads, similar to above]
+- coverage_mean [mean coverage value for mapped reads]
+- breadth [% of positions in the reference genome covered by a minimum of 1 read]
+- breadth3 [% of positions in the reference genome covered by a minimum of 3 reads]
+- breadth5 [% of positions in the reference genome covered by a minimum of 5 reads]
+- breadth10 [% of positions in the reference genome covered by a minimum of 10 reads]

+Some ideas:
+To the coverage plot, add an annotated genome below the plot.
+To the plot add a slightly transparent histogram filled with mean read ANI in the specific window; it allows you to estimate whether poorly mapped regions also have low read ANI values.